mtlynch/mtlynch.io/_posts/2017-10-31-human-code-reviews-2.md

 {% include image.html file="out-of-scope-1.png" alt="Example out of scope line" max_width="611px" %}

 Even if you'll be kept awake all night, haunted by the [magic number](https://en.wikipedia.org/wiki/Magic_number_(programming)) and ridiculous variable name in your codebase, it's out of scope.
-Even if the author is the same person who wrote those nearby lines,  it's still out of scope.
+Even if the author is the same person who wrote the nearby lines,  it's still out of scope.
 If it's egregiously bad, file a bug or submit your own fix.
 Don't force it onto the author's plate in this review.

-The exception is when the changelist affects the surrounding code without actually touching it.
+The exception is when the changelist affects the surrounding code without actually touching it:

 {% include image.html file="in-scope.png" alt="Example of in-scope line" max_width="637px" %}

 In this case, point out that the author needs to rename the function from `ValidateAndSerialize` to just `Serialize`.
 They haven't touched the line containing the function signature, but they still caused it to become incorrect.

 I softly break this rule if I don't have many notes but notice an easy fix just out of scope.
-In these cases, make it clear that the author can ignore the note if they please.
+In these cases, I make it clear that the author can ignore the note if they please.

 {% include image.html file="out-of-scope-note.png" alt="Pointing out an issue that's out of scope" max_width="790px" %}